Home / application packs / nanoparticles packs / Lipid Nanoparticle Synthesis

 It contains at least two pumping channels to push the two chemical solutions needed to perform the Liposome and lipid nanoparticle synthesis process inside at least one herringbone micromixer chip.
 Lipid nanoparticle (LNP), solid lipid nanoparticles (SLN) and nanoliposomes can be synthesized using this instrument pack.

 Microfluidics chips are used in this system to induce the mixing of your two solutions at a microfluidic scale.
-The first liquid contains the lipids in ethanol and the second one is the aqueous solution with possibly the hydrophile load that will be encapsulated inside the newly formed LNP such as siRNA or mRNA for example (see the application tab).
+The first liquid contains the lipids in ethanol and the second one is the aqueous solution with possibly the hydrophilic load that will be encapsulated inside the newly formed LNP such as siRNA or mRNA for example (see the application tab).

 Two different chip designs can be provided with this pack, depending on your requirements: